bsdlcook/freebsd/README.md

 *As simple as that*.
 You should be done now, given my mediocre scripting has worked for you.
 I'd suggest rebooting the system once the setup script has completed.

 # Screenshots
-Glorious screenshots of my setup.
+Glorious screenshots of the setup.
+You're able to make different variations of the setup with the header file, customize it to your heart's desire.

 - Default accent ``#FF6B57`` and background ``#1C1C1C``:
 ![](./screenshots/1.png)